lucymonie/notes-learning/03-june-2017/innerjoin-outerjoin.md

 | dir0004        | Steve          | Martin         | (null)         | (null)                   | (null)      |

-#### Right join
+### Right join
-A RIGHT JOIN (or right outer join) resembles a left join, except with the treatment of the tables reversed.
+A RIGHT JOIN (or right outer join) resembles a left join, except that the treatment of the tables is reversed.
 Every row from the films table will appear in the joined table at least once.
-If there isn't a matching row from the directors table, null will appear in columns from directors for those rows that have no match in films.
+If there isn't a matching row from the directors table, null will appear in columns from the directors table.

 ``` sql
 SELECT * FROM directors